mit-submit/submit-users-guide/source/running.rst

 With respect to best-practices, as a general rule of thumb, if you run many or long jobs that request significantly more memory per cpu than the total memory of the node divided by the total number of CPUs on the node, it may be time to reexamine the efficinency of your memory usage or parallelization of your workflow to ensure fair/efficient usage of resources.

-How to monitor and control your submitted slurm jobs
+How to monitor and control your submitted Slurm jobs
 ====================================================

-Similar to HTCondor, Slurm has command line options to monitor and control your jobs.
-This section gives a couple of simple examples on how to monitor your slurm jobs on submit.
+Slurm has command line options to monitor and control your jobs.
+This section gives a couple of simple examples on how to monitor your Slurm jobs on SubMIT.

 The first step in monitoring jobs is to check which jobs are running.
 This can be done with the command below: